shakes76/PatternAnalysis-2024/recognition/gnn-facebook-46969842/README.md

 The task related to this dataset is multi-class node classification for the 4 site categories.

 ## Model Architecture
+The model used to solve this problem is a Graph Convolutional Neural Network (GCN).
+These are similar to traditional CNNs, learning features by inspecting neighboring nodes.
+GNNs aggregate node vectors, pass the result to the dense layer, and apply non-linearity using the activation function.

+This model consists of three graph convolutional layers followed by a linear classifier.
+It takes as input a dataset containing node features and edge information:
+- **1st Layer:** Takes input features and maps to 8 output features.
+- **2nd Layer:** Takes 8 input features and maps to 8 output features.
+- **3rd Layer:** Takes 8 input features and maps to 4 output features.
+- **4th Layer (Classifier):** Maps 4 input features to the number of classes.

+In each forward iteration, the model:
+1. Extracts node features and edge information.
+2. Passes through the first convolutional layer, applying the ReLU activation function.
+3. Applies dropout with a probability of 0.5 to help prevent overfitting.
+4. Passes through the second convolutional layer, applying ReLU and dropout again.
+5. Passes through the third convolutional layer, applying ReLU to generate the final set of node embeddings.
+6. Passes through to the classifier layer.

 ## Model Usage